Basket My Basket

 • Extension of community-based activity: Existing community-based organisations with local roots decide to include housing in addition to their current activities.

-• Developer-Community partnership: A local authority, landowner or social housing provider that wants to provide housing that benefits the local area permanently can partner with local people to organise through a community body.
+• Developer-Community partnership: A local authority, landowner or social housing provider that wants to provide housing that benefits the local area permanently can partner with local people to organise CLH, through a community body.
 The aim is typically for this group to take over ownership, stewardship and/or management of the homes.

-The resulting housing can take different shapes and forms – from new-build, regeneration, and the use of existing buildings, or re-blocking an existing settlement.
+The resulting housing can take different shapes and forms – from new-build, regeneration and the use of existing buildings, or re-blocking an existing settlement.

 Community-led housing can also deal with existing homes which aim to go from their existing status (for example occupation without formal tenure rights) to a new type of model which responds to resident needs.

-The process of developing community-led housing can take many different forms including formal models such as cooperatives, Community Land Trusts, Mutual Home Ownership Societies, co-housing, and more.
-Some community-led models are developed using fewer formal models and share roots with traditional and indigenous ways of collectively managing land.
-These might not be fully formalised and recognised into a legal structure but effectively provide valuable community-led models.
-Other community-driven aspects related to achieving housing can also include community savings and other community-based mechanism to raise finance; community-led data collection, mapping, and research; decision-making over choice of legal model and/or design; negotiations with local authorities; and participation in the construction process.
+The process of developing CLH can vary, and includes formal models such as cooperatives, Community Land Trusts, Mutual Home Ownership Societies, co-housing, and more.
+Some CLH models are developed more informally and share roots with traditional and indigenous ways of collectively managing land.
+These might not be fully formalised and recognised into a legal structure but nevertheless provide valuable CLH models.